OrlowskiAdam/OrlowskiAdam/README.md

 ## 𝖧𝗂 𝗍𝗁𝖾𝗋𝖾 👋

-I am Adam, currently a computer engineering student, will graduate in February 2023 with the title of engineer from [The University of Rzeszów](https://ur.edu.pl/en).
+I am Adam, Graduated in February 2023 with the title of engineer from [The University of Rzeszów](https://ur.edu.pl/en).
 I also work at Altkom Software & Consulting as Mid Java Developer, developing ERP systems based on Camunda 8.
 <br />